On Control Networks Over Finite Lattices: Networks Over Finite Lattices

-Another special property for networks over lattices is that the subnetworks defined over a sublattice of $L$ are invariant subspaces of the network over $L$, that is, the dynamics starting from a point in the sublattice will remain in it. \begin{exa} Recall the system (\ref{1}) and remove the controls in the network.
-Assume $S=\{P_1,P_2,P_4\}\subset L$, which is clearly a sub-lattice of $L$.
-Re-assign the nodes as $P_1\sim \d_3^1$, $P_2\sim\d_3^2$, $P_4\sim\d_3^3$.
-It is easy to figure out that setting $z=x|_S$ we have
+Another special property for networks over lattices is that the subnetworks defined over a sublattice of $L$ are invariant subspaces of the network over $L$, that is, the dynamics starting from a point in the sublattice will remain in it.